 Skip to main content

-March 2024
+November 2024

 9min read

-We walk down a street that seems lifted from a Victorian-era children’s book, and there, on the white clapboard cottage’s wall, is the small sign we have been told to look for: MRS. HANSON—MEDIUM .
+We walk down a street that seems lifted from a Victorian-era children’s book, and there, on the white clapboard cottage’s wall is the small sign we have been told to look for: MRS. HANSON—MEDIUM.
 Reverend Hanson answers the door, and behind her sits Mr. Hanson, with his newspaper, in what can only be called a front parlor.
 We are invited in, but only my wife, Hayden, may enter the reading room, lest my “vibrations” disturb the clarity of Mrs. Hanson’s focus.
-On the left of the entrance to the reading room, pinned to the wall, is Hanson’s certificate of ordination from the International General Assembly of Spiritualists and her Florida State business license, entitling her to give readings from her home.
+On the left of the entrance to the reading room, pinned to the wall, is Hanson’s certificate of ordination from the International General Assembly of Spiritualists and her Florida state business license, entitling her to give readings from her home.

 Psychic “channeling” is no recent development in America, and the New Age movement we know today is really only the most recent iteration of a feature of the nation’s religious and spiritual landscape that can be traced back deep into our colonial past.
 Nor did the country’s fascination with communes and “intentional” small communities start in the 1960s.
-By the end of the nineteenth century there were dotted across the nation villages, sometimes called camps or colonies, devoted to the practice of the same metaphysical disciplines that are in vogue today.
+By the end of the 19th century, there were villages dotted across the nation - sometimes called camps or colonies, and devoted to the practice of the same metaphysical disciplines that are in vogue today.
 Some were permanent from the beginning, others were inhabited only seasonally, and most have disappeared or shrunk to mere remnants of a larger past.
-We know of Utopians such as the Shakers because of their lovingly maintained buildings and their furniture, which touches us with its beautiful, economical style.
-But we have only a removed sense of their communities as living centers.
-Yet their lesser-known cousins, the villages of the American Spiritualist movement, are still to be found, as I have discovered, tucked away here and there across the land.
-Two of them—Lily Dale, in New York, and Cassadaga, in Florida—are remarkably well-preserved examples of the American camp style.

 The nostalgic architecture isn’t what first catches my eye; it’s the small signs that say things such as KITTY OSBORNE—MEDIUM.